Welcome to the University of Connecticut Storrs!

 Campus Change Students

-To prepare for your transition, all students coming to Storrs from a regional UConn campus are required to attend a mandatory campus change meeting at their regional campus the semester before transitioning.
-If you do not attend, you may face enrollment difficulties during the registration periods.
-Advisors will be reaching out periodically before and throughout your transition to confirm dates and provide valuable information. *Please note: you must be approved by your regional campus before transitioning to Storrs.
+To prepare for your transition, all students coming to Storrs from a regional UConn campus are required to attend a mandatory Transition to Storrs Workshop at their regional campus the semester before transitioning.
+If you do not attend, you MUST attend a mandatory Campus Change Program held ON THE STORRS CAMPUS on either Tuesday, January 14, 2020 or Wednesday January 15, 2020. *Please note: you must be approved by your regional campus before transitioning to Storrs.

-Upcoming campus change meetings for the Fall 2019 semester (meaning you will change campuses in the Spring of 2020):
+Upcoming MANDATORY “Transition to Storrs Workshops” for the Fall 2019 semester (meaning you will change campuses in the Spring of 2020) are:

 UConn Avery Point Campus: Wednesday, November 20th